Best Practice Guidance for Jobs

-Jobs are the mechanism by which Hiring Representatives survey and organize candidates - whether it be for the purposes of candidate management or reporting.
-Just like with hiring profiles, there will be times when creating a new job makes business sense:
+Jobs are the mechanism by which users survey and organize candidates and employees - whether it be for the purposes of assessment data management or reporting.
+Just like with job profiles, there will be times when creating a new job makes business sense:

-- You are building a new hiring profile and you must have one new linked job
+- You are building a new job profile and you must have one new linked job.

 In scenarios when it does make sense to create a new job, it's important to plan at the point of job creation for your future reporting and survey needs.
 Because of this, before creating any jobs for the first time, we recommend you review the best practice information below.

 Keep it simple - Don't just create a new job because it's easy.
 By limiting the number of jobs created, you'll minimize the likelihood of posting an incorrect job.
 Plus, the fewer jobs you create, the more streamlined your dashboard will be.

 You can check to see if a job already exists by using the search and filter capabilities on the jobs screen within your dashboard.

 Align to a Job family - Multiple jobs can be built from a single job profile.
 When you do this, you are essentially building out a family of jobs.
 The ability to align jobs is very useful for reporting purposes, especially if you want to be able to generate reports for a group of jobs.

 For example, you could build out a Front of House Restaurant job family that includes Servers, Bartenders, and Hosts.
 Although these three roles may share a job profile, they're operationally very different, which justifies the need to create three distinct jobs within your dashboard.